Skip to content

 The problem

-You've told Claude your patterns.
+You've told your agent your patterns.
 You've explained your architecture.
 You've corrected the same mistakes ten times.
 And then a new session starts, and you do it all over again.

-This isn't a Claude problem.
+This isn't a model problem.
 It's a governance problem.
-Claude is stateless by default.
+Models are stateless by default.
 Without enforcement, every session starts from zero.

 Claude Code — without edikt